-Description This unit aims to explore the history of the relationship between Indigenous and non-Indigenous Australians from Federation (1901) to the present.
+Description This subject aims to explore the history of the relationship between Indigenous and non-Indigenous Australians from Federation (1901) to the present.
 At the beginning of the twentieth century, Australia became a nation without paying much attention to the first Australians.
 It was widely assumed that they would die out or at least remain an insignificant welfare problem.
 Instead, these first Australians survived and grew as a minority population; they also increasingly made themselves heard as a people - so successfully that in 2008 the Parliament of Australia felt obliged formally to apologise for their years of mistreatment.
-This unit highlights two stories: the non-Indigenous transition from complacency to engagement, and the survival and increasing political effectiveness of the descendants of Australia's first peoples.
+This subject highlights two stories: the non-Indigenous transition from complacency to engagement, and the survival and increasing political effectiveness of the descendants of Australia's first peoples.

 School Humanities & Comm Arts

 Student Contribution Band HECS Band 4 10cp